chikamichi/vim/README.md

 My portable vim setup
 =====================

-Altough I may use Sublime Text 3, gEdit or Libre Office Writer from time to time depending on the document to be edited, my main editor is vim *in console*, inside [tmux](http://tmux.sourceforge.net/).
-This repository holds my portable vim setup which can be used to bootstrap a new machine in no time with a fully-fledged installation (with plugins, color support and tmux integration all included).
+My main GUI editor is Atom for long-standing coding session, but my main TUI/console editor has been vim for years.
+This repository holds my portable [Neovim](https://neovim.io/) setup, which can be used to bootstrap a new machine in no time with a fully-fledged installation (including plugins, color support and tmux integration).

+For the most part, that is a language-agnostic setup, but small areas are tied to the French language and my usage of a specific keyboard layout.
+YMMV.

 Installation on a brand-new box
 -------------------------------